datahub-project/datahub/README.md

 > :sparkles:April 2020 Update:
 > - Expedia shares it's journey of adopting DataHub in it's production systems.
 Watch this YouTube [video](https://www.youtube.com/watch?v=ajcRdB22s5o) for more details.
-> - We're on [Slack](https://join.slack.com/t/datahubspace/shared_invite/zt-dkzbxfck-dzNl96vBzB06pJpbRwP6RA) now!
-Ask questions and keep up with the latest announcement.
+> - We're on Slack now!
+[Join](https://join.slack.com/t/datahubspace/shared_invite/zt-dkzbxfck-dzNl96vBzB06pJpbRwP6RA) or [log in with an existing account](https://datahubspace.slack.com).
+Ask questions and keep up with the latest announcements.

 ## Introduction
 DataHub is LinkedIn's generalized metadata search & discovery tool.
 To learn more about DataHub, check out our